The Fed Is Spoon-Feeding Us a Lie

 The question is how is it that we got this worse than expected CPI data and yet everybody is more convinced than ever that inflation is transitory?
 Peter said he thinks a lot of it has to do with the fact that the financial media did a full-court press to try to convince everybody that what they’re seeing is an aberration and that the Fed is correct in that the inflation we’re experiencing is just a transitory result of the reopening and it’s all going to disappear.

-Peter goes on to explain how the mainstream financial media is spinning the data to back up the Fed’s false narrative.
+Meanwhile, the mainstream financial media is spinning the data to back up the Fed’s false narrative.
 It’s like a little kid justifying a bad report card.
-Running with that analogy, Peter said the Fed is getting an F in monetary policy.
+Running with that analogy, the Fed is getting an F in monetary policy.